stonstad/Stellar.Benchmarks/README.md

  ## Query

-Query against 1K, 5K, or 10K records and deserialize to a Customer object.
+Queries against a dataset of 1K, 5K, or 10K records and constructs a Customer instance for each result.

 Queries records and returns a corresponding dataset.
 - FastDB and LiteDB: Customers.Where(a => a.Name.StartsWith("John") && a.Telephone > 5555555)